interlock-network/interlock-docs/whitepaper.md

 &mdash; after a half century of *growing* viewership.
-Book stores are no longer mainstream, and the internet's pre-eminent book store has evolved into a titanic giant that sells *everything* and delivers it to your residence within 2 days &mdash; and they also collect rents for roughly *one third* of all computation and storage that is provisioned on a Cloud.
+Book stores are no longer mainstream, and the internet's pre-eminent book store has evolved into a titanic giant that sells *everything* and delivers it to your residence within 2 days &mdash; and they also collect rent for roughly *one third* of all computation and storage that is provisioned on a Cloud.
 A ride-sharing company has displaced local taxi-cab companies *in the entire world* &mdash; not merely in a city or a state or a nation.
-Video rental stores probably do not exist, but the internet's pre-eminent video rental store has emerged as a formidable cultural force spending tens of billions of dollars per year producing original and highly regarded, or at least highly viewed, films and television series.
+Video rental stores are few and far between, but the internet's pre-eminent video rental store, Netflix, has emerged as a formidable cultural force spending tens of billions of dollars per year producing original and highly regarded, or at least highly viewed, films and television series.

 This is how paradigm shifts work.
-The above companies tried to build modest businesses in not-too-contested corner of the market place.
+The above companies tried to build modest businesses in the not-too-contested corner of the marketplace.
 The paradigm starts shifting in their favor and they find themselves capturing more surplus than they know what to do with.
 They slowly wake up to the realization that they are at the top of the pyramid &mdash;